pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/insights/_index.md

 ![Resource Search Pagination](search-pagination.png)

 {{% notes "info" %}}
-The web UI does not allow paginating through more than several thousand resources at a time.

-If you need access to more resources, you can use the [Data Export](export) feature or access them programmatically via the [API](/docs/reference/cloud-rest-api#resource-search).
+If you need access to more resources, you can use the [Data Export](export) feature or access them programmatically via the [Pulumi Cloud Rest API](/docs/reference/cloud-rest-api#resource-search).
 {{% /notes %}}

-You can use the search bar to refine the resources displayed on the page.
+Use the search bar to refine the resources displayed on the page.

-Clicking "project" will pre-populate a query with `project:` which we can then extend to `project:production` to return resources with "production" in their project name.
+Selecting **project** will pre-populate a query with `project:` which we can then extend to `project:production` to return resources with "production" in their project name.

-Clicking on the "Filter" menu to the left of the search bar can augment or pre-populate queries with helpful date ranges.
+Selecting the **Filters** menu to augments or pre-populate queries with helpful date ranges.

 ![Resource Search Filters](search-filters.png)

-The columns displayed on results can be modified to show or hide information by clicking on the gear icon in the upper left corder.
+The columns displayed on results can be modified to show or hide information by selecting the gear icon.

 ![Resource Search Columns](search-columns.png)

-Clicking on a column header will modify the query to sort by that column.
+Selecting a column header will modify the query to sort by that column.

 ### Resource Search Aggregates

-The "Advanced filtering" menu can be expanded to apply additional filters to your query and to see finer-grained resource counts.
+The **Advanced filtering** menu can be expanded to apply additional filters to your query and to view finer-grained resource counts.

 ![Resource Search Advanced Filters](search-advanced.png)

-In the example above, the query has been restricted to the "my-stack" stack.
+In this example, the query has been restricted to the "my-stack" stack.

 The counts next to each value show that this stack has 18 subnets, and 366 AWS resources in total.

-Clicking "Clear filters" will remove all previously selected filters.
+Selecting **Clear filters** will remove all previously selected filters.

 ## Data Export